-If you would prefer to read instead of watching our short video, here is the transcript of the conversation between Mike Gilvar, Mike Graziani, and Pete Adauto:
+If you would prefer to read instead of watching our short video, here is the transcript of the conversation on commercial graphics between Mike Gilvar, Mike Graziani, and Pete Adauto:

 Mike Gilvar: Thanks to everybody for joining this session of The Bottom Line with TTG.
 I’m here with Pete and Mike, and today we’re talking about commercial graphics.
 Hey, Mike, why don’t you kick it off by kinda talking a little bit about what commercial graphics are, and then when somebody might be interested in that.